-- 9.4.1 Admission in other year groups, and in-year, will be dependent on the overall number of boarders, which should not exceed 15 in 2021 and on the boarding facilities available at the time. - 9.4.2 The actual spaces available depend on the configuration of dormitories and in some years there are fewer places than in others for certain year groups. - 9.4.3 Applications for boarding places should be made directly to the school via the application form available to download from the schools' website.
+- 9.4.1 Admission in other year groups, and in-year, will be dependent on the overall number of boarders, which should not exceed 21 and on the boarding facilities available at the time. - 9.4.2 The actual spaces available depend on the configuration of dormitories and in some years there are fewer places than in others for certain year groups. - 9.4.3 Applications for boarding places should be made directly to the school via the application form available to download from the schools' website (or a copy can be obtained from the Registrar).
 Completed applications should be sent to The Registrar, Liverpool College.
 Queen's Drive Liverpool L18 8BG. - 9.4.4 Places for those suitable to board will be considered for admission in accordance with the oversubscription criteria as set out below (section 9.5).